r/indiebiz

 The community at a glance

 Roughly 16K members have joined in the past year.
-Popular discussion topics include App, Ai, and Business.
-Common discussion themes are Self-Promotion and Advice Requests.
+Popular discussion topics include Built, App, and Building.
+Common discussion themes are Self-Promotion and Solution Requests.

 On Reddit